Skip to content

 Limit postpartum hair loss effectively and promote its regrowth

-Welcome to a new phase of motherhood: the postpartum period, a time of joy, discovery, but also unexpected challenges, one of which is particularly common but little talked about: postpartum hair loss .
+Welcome to a new phase of motherhood: the postpartum period, a time of joy, discovery, but also of unexpected challenges, one of which is particularly common but little talked about: postpartum hair loss .

 Postpartum hair loss: a normal and temporary phenomenon